stanoba/emontx-3phase/Readme.md

 ## Upload pre compiled

-- Firmware can be uploaded directly using [emonUpload](https://github.com/openenergymonitor/emonupload) tool to grab latest compiled release and upload via serial.
+- Firmware can be uploaded directly using [arduino-xloader](https://www.hobbytronics.co.uk/arduino-xloader) tool to grab latest compiled release and upload via serial.

 or

-- Download pre-compiled `.hex` from [github releases](https://github.com/openenergymonitor/emontx-3phase/releases) and upload using avrdude
+- Download pre-compiled `.hex` from [this github](https://github.com/stanoba/emontx-3phase/tree/master/compiled) and upload using avrdude

 Depending on your ISP